Phone number structure

 Phone numbers are eleven digits.

 There is no geographic placement of +888 numbers.
 They intended for any part of the world.

 A UN OCHA Disaster number may be ‘attached’ to a regular land-line (fixed line) phone, a mobile, VoIP, or a satellite phone system.

 The system is used to help coordinate between agencies and humanitarian organizations during large disasters.

-- International Telecommunications Union – United Nations – OCHA (country code +888) Communication of 17.XI.2011– National Numbering plan for +888 as submitted to the International Telecommunications Union.
+- International Telecommunications Union – United Nations – OCHA (country code +888) Communication of 17.XI.2011 (Archive)– National Numbering plan for +888 as submitted to the International Telecommunications Union.